camaraproject/Governance/documentation/API-onboarding.md

 ## API Management and Maintenance

-In case of a GO decision by the TSC, the designated Sub-Project assumes responsibility for the new API or API family.
-The Sub-Project begins contributing to the following areas:
+After the Onboarding, either the nominated codeowners (in case of an Independent API Repository) or the designated Sub Project maintainers assume responsibility for the new API Repository.
+They begin to contribute or supervise contributions to the following areas:
-- API definitions.
+- API definitions
-- API documentation.
+- Test definitions
-- Provider implementations.
+- API documentation
-- Test artifacts.
+- Provider implementations (optional, within separate repositories)

 The Sub-Project will follow the versioning guidelines defined by the Commonalities Working Group to maintain API versions.

-When a new release for an API is accepted by the Sub-Project and merged into the main branch, the [CAMARA API overview list](https://github.com/camaraproject/APIBacklog/blob/main/documentation/APIbacklog.md) will be updated accordingly.
+When a new public release for an API is approved by the Release Management working group and created by the within the API Repository, the [CAMARA API overview list](https://github.com/camaraproject/APIBacklog/blob/main/documentation/APIbacklog.md) will be updated accordingly.

 ### Documentation in the CAMARA API Overview List